somi019/Aileron-Project-Navigator/README.md

 ## 🛠 How it Works

 Aileron maps your complex directory structures into a streamlined, clickable interface.
-Simply use the plus icon to add your most-frequented folders or files.
+Simply click Add to add your most-frequented folders or files.

 * **Add Paths:** Use the UI to add your most-frequented directories.
 * **Organize:** Label your buttons for quick recognition.